The secret to “happily ever after” is finding your soul mate, right? Wrong! Here’s why; and an alternative mindset you may want to adopt.

 PRO TIP: Setting aside quality time for each other every week is a great way to start, but if you put in the effort to plan some exciting times together it takes your date nights to the next level and recultivates a sense of fun and connection in your relationship.
 Sign up for some free date night ideas from FamilyLife to get you started or look at a resource like “Simply Romantic Date Nights” to get you started.

 4) The daily check-in rhythm

 Any musician worth their salt will tell you about the importance of daily practice.
-Daily practise is far more effective than weekly practise alone if you’re serious about becoming a great musician.
+Daily practice is far more effective than weekly practice alone if you’re serious about becoming a great musician.
 If you’re serious about having a great marriage, this daily rhythm is equally important.
 Set aside time at the beginning or the end of each day to check-in for some quality uninterrupted time together.
 This may be as simple as 20 minutes to talk about how the day went, what happened that was exciting, what happened that may have gotten either of you down, or sharing what you’re both grateful for.

 PRO TIP: The old adage “Couples that pray together, stay together” rings true.
 Taking time each day to pray together will not only grow you spiritually, but also help you connect better as a couple.
 Listen to this interview between Anne Muir and Wynand Jacobs about what happens to the brain when couples pray together.

 5) The regular input rhythm (study, read, listen to a podcast, attend a group study)

 Finally, I suggest you develop a regular rhythm of digesting relationship resources.
 This is not so much something the two of you do together, although it may be, but more about spending time developing your own mind so you bring a better, healthier, and more intentional approach to the relationship.
 Maybe you subscribe to a weekly podcast, or perhaps you read a book a month or join a regular study group.